Guaranteed Acceptance Whole Life Insurance

-- Both TruStage Whole Life Insurance and Guaranteed Acceptance Whole Life Insurance offer permanent protection with a guaranteed rate that's locked in for life as long as your premiums are paid.
+- Both TruStage Whole Life Insurance and Guaranteed Acceptance Whole Life Insurance offer permanent coverage with a guaranteed rate that's locked in for life as long as your premiums are paid.
 And your coverage never decreases.

 That’s okay.
 With guaranteed acceptance whole life insurance, you can’t be turned down regardless of your health.
 And as long as your payments are made, your coverage can not be cancelled by anyone but you, even if you develop cancer or other health issues.